danielthepope/imojify/README.md

 ![Colon emoji inside the Gemojify class are converted to real emoji](https://dl.dropboxusercontent.com/u/13316703/gemojify/gemojify_demo.png)

 ## Adding custom emoji
-If you're one of those people who thinks "There is no such thing as too much emoji", you can add your own emoji.
+If you're one of those people who thinks "There is no such thing as too much emoji", you can add your own emoji, including animated GIFs!

 1. In order to update the CSS, you need `gulp-cli` installed (`npm install gulp-cli -g`).
 1. You also need to install the development dependencies: `npm install`